 B. The anointing for the Gifts of the Spirit – The Holy Spirit, the anointing Agent, is the initiator of all the gifts.
 The anointing for healing (Acts 3:1-8) Thousands of lame men lined the streets of Jerusalem, but Peter felt the anointing for healing on this occasion.

 C. The anointing for deliverance (Acts 16:16-18).
 The girl had followed Paul for many days, but only when he sensed the anointing did he cast out the devil.
 The anointing for financial freedom (Luke.
 4:18-19).
 The “good news” to the poor is not poverty.
-The “acceptable year” is OT jargon for the year of jubilee, when all debts were cancelled and all men were set free from financial bondage and slavery.
+The “acceptable year” is OT jargon for the year of jubilee, when all debts were canceled and all men were set free from financial bondage and slavery.
 God does not want His people to be in debt!
 If you will obey His biblical principles you can and will become debt-free and financially independent of others.

-3. What is its nature?
+3. What is its Nature?

 A. It is tangible.
 There is visible evidence when the anointing of God is present.
 (1 Kings 8:10-11; Judges 16:14; Acts 3:1-8; Acts 10:9-11; 2 Corinthians 12:2-5; Revelation 1:17)